retaildevcrews/ngsa-asb/docs/Automation-Observability.md

 - TODO: how to potentially resolve specific issues. eg: manually start resource that was not restarted

 ## TODO: clean up rough notes below

-- TODO: check how much data will be added to logs and how that would affect subscription costs

 - TODO: create follow up task for alerts
   - how are alerts structured? query, time range, threshold, group or individual alerts per runbooks, etc?